Romania parliament votes in favor of man/woma... | Taiwan News

-BUCHAREST, Romania (AP) — Romanian Senators have approved a law that would pave the way for the constitution to be changed to explicitly state that marriage is a union of a man and a woman.
+BUCHAREST, Romania (AP) — Romanian Senators approved a measure that could pave the way for the constitution to be changed to explicitly state that marriage is a union of a man and a woman.

-Senators voted 107-13 with seven abstentions Tuesday to change the constitution, which currently states that marriage is a union between "spouses."
+Senators on Tuesday voted 107-13 with seven abstentions to allow a referendum that could change the constitution, which currently states that marriage is a union between "spouses."
 The vote comes after Parliament's Chamber of Deputies last year overwhelmingly approved the same measure.

+The vote comes after 3 million Romanians signed a petition demanding that the constitution be changed to redefine marriage as a union between a man and a woman.

 A senator for the ruling Social Democratic Party, Serban Nicolae, said the vote was on religious grounds: "we've been a Christian nation for 2,000 years."

+Accept, a Romanian group that fights for equality for same-sex couples, condemned the vote, accusing the Senate of "raising homophobia to state value and sacrificing constitutional protection for many families."

+While the ruling could limit the definition of marriage, it would not preclude a law that would recognize same-sex civil partnerships.

-Romania, along with Poland, Slovakia, Bulgaria, Lithuania and Latvia, don't recognize same-sex marriage or offer legal protection to same-sex couples.
+Romania, along with Poland, Slovakia, Bulgaria, Lithuania and Latvia, doesn't recognize same-sex marriage or offer legal protection to same-sex couples.